The Great Wall of China

 An Army of Clay Warriors

-In 1974 some Chinese farmers, while digging to make a well, discovered a tomb built for the Qin Shi Huang, the first Emperor of China.
+In 1974 some Chinese farmers digging to make a well discovered a tomb built for the Qin Shi Huang, the first Emperor of China.
 The emperor had the tomb built to include thousands of clay soldiers, clay horses and bronze chariots which were to protect him in the place where he thought he would be after he died.

 The warriors are life-sized and lined up in formation ready for battle.
-Each model warrior has a different face and it is though that they were modelled on real warriors.
+Each model warrior has a different face and it is thought that they were modelled on real warriors.

 Watch a video here